 How do I know EOACC Ltd are the best accountants for me?

 If you are looking for proactive accountants with an excellent personal service offering, then EOACC Ltd are the accountants for you.
 Many clients move to us from small to very large competitors and almost always the main reason is because they want better and more personalised service.
 We enjoy and believe in building long term relationships with our clients through excellent service delivery, and that is why 99% of our new clients are referrals from existing clients.

 How do I change accountants and make EOACC Ltd my new accountants?

 All you have to do is forward your current account’s details to us and we’ll take care of the rest.
-We will send a professional clearance letter to your current accountants, informing them of your decision and also asking them to forward us all your relevant information.
-Many people think this a very cumbersome process, but it is not as we take care of everything for you.
+We will send a professional clearance letter to your current accountants, informing them of your decision and also asking them to send us all your relevant information.
+Many people think this a very cumbersome process, but it is not – we take care of everything for you.

 I am a contractor looking to start a contracting role soon, where do I start with the admin?